What's new in 3.0.0

 gp.send(read_plc_state(), ttl=60)

-time.sleep(15)financeFinance — NIS2, DORA, ISO 20022
+time.sleep(15)financeFinance: NIS2, DORA, ISO 20022

-ISO 20022 payment file relay with per-transaction Merkle proof for DORA audit trails. finance.paramant.app — EU jurisdiction, no US Cloud Act, no metadata retention.
+ISO 20022 payment file relay with per-transaction Merkle proof for DORA audit trails. finance.paramant.app: EU jurisdiction, no US Cloud Act, no metadata retention.

-# Send ISO 20022 payment file with Merkle inclusion proof for DORA audit from paramant_sdk import GhostPipe gp = GhostPipe(api_key="pgp_xxx", device="bank-nl-01", sector="finance") hash_, merkle_proof = gp.send(open("pacs008.xml","rb").read(), recipient="counterparty-001") # merkle_proof → leaf_index, tree_size, audit_path, root, ML-DSA-65 STH signature
+# Send ISO 20022 payment file with CT proof for DORA audit from paramant_sdk import GhostPipe gp = GhostPipe(api_key="pgp_xxx", device="bank-nl-01", sector="finance") hash_, receipt = gp.send(open("pacs008.xml","rb").read()) # receipt → tree_size, sha3_root, ML-DSA-65 signature

 All endpoints